jreades/sds_env/docker/README.md

 ## Cross-Platform Compilation

 To support M1/M2 Macs it's now necessary to compile Docker images for ARM64 as well as AMD64-bit architectures.
-The most straightforward instructions I've found are [here](https://medium.com/geekculture/docker-build-with-mac-m1-d668c802ab96) but there are additional steps [for Linux](https://nexus.eddiesinentropy.net/2020/01/12/Building-Multi-architecture-Docker-Images-With-Buildx/):
+The most straightforward instructions I've found are [here](https://medium.com/geekculture/docker-build-with-mac-m1-d668c802ab96) but there are additional steps [for Linux](https://nexus.eddiesinentropy.net/2020/01/12/Building-Multi-architecture-Docker-Images-With-Buildx/) (and remember to [add your user to the `docker` group](https://vikaspogu.dev/posts/docker-buildx-setup/):

 ```shell
 docker buildx create --name <buildername>